DasVoelkel/IMGdupedetect/README.md

 features:
 there is a loading bar !
 also you can just output a ton of picture data without comparing the pictures

+added 5.Aug.16:
+New function , compare 2 picture with one another, default 32 Pixels chosen automatically, requires EXACT file path for both pic1 and pic2 , if these requirements are not met it will tell you so